dsahern/vm-tools/README.md

 Verify network settings are ok with your installation.
-Specifically, look at the MAINBR_ETH setting and make sure it agrees with the  server's primary connection (see output of ifconfig as to which interface has the LAN address).
+Specifically, look at the MAINBR_ETH setting and make sure it agrees with the  server's primary connection (see output of 'ip addr show' for which interface has the LAN address).
 Update the address for the host-only network, HOSTBR_PREFIX, if desired.

 If the VM_DIR, PIDDIR, and SOCKDIR variables are changed be sure to create the